calvinbui/calvin.me/posts/2015-12-17-reset-esxi-evaluation-license/index.md

 thumbnail: thumbnail.png
 ---

-*For testing and educational purposes only*
+For testing and educational purposes only.

 <!-- more -->